 Form Analytics, a feature in formplus helps you view the number of respondents, unique visits, total visits, abandonment rate, and average time spent before submission.
 This tool eliminates the need for a manual calculation of the received data and/or responses as well as the conversion rate for your poll.

-Copy the link to your form and embed as an iframe which will automatically load as your website loads, or as a popup which opens once the respondent clicks on the link.
+Copy the link to your form and embed it as an iframe which will automatically load as your website loads, or as a popup that opens once the respondent clicks on the link.
 Embed the link on your Twitter page to give instant access to your followers.

 The geolocation feature on Formplus lets you ascertain where individual responses are coming.
 It utilises Google Maps to pinpoint the longitude and latitude of the respondent, to the nearest accuracy, along with the responses.